lindy-zhang/compliance-rag/README.md

 ## Hallucination mitigation

-This was the core design goal, motivated directly by a real problem: LLM-generated compliance reports are only useful if their claims can be trusted and audited.
+LLM-generated compliance reports are only useful if their claims can be trusted and audited, hence why I implemented many checks

-- **Citation grounding** — every claim must cite a source entity ID; citations are verified programmatically against what was actually retrieved (not just prompted for)
+- **Citation grounding**: every claim must cite a source entity ID; citations are verified programmatically against what was actually retrieved (not just prompted for)
-- **Structured JSON output** — Pydantic schema constrains output at the token level, guaranteeing parseable, consistent report structure
+- **Structured JSON output**: Pydantic schema constrains output at the token level, guaranteeing parseable, consistent report structure
-- **Consistency checking** — the same query is run multiple times at higher temperature; disagreement across runs signals low-confidence findings that should route to human review rather than auto-approval
+- **Consistency checking**: the same query is run multiple times at higher temperature; disagreement across runs signals low-confidence findings that should route to human review rather than auto-approval

 ## Data

-Uses [OpenSanctions](https://www.opensanctions.org) bulk data (free, non-commercial use) — a real, public database of sanctioned entities, PEPs, and their sanctions history.
+Uses [OpenSanctions](https://www.opensanctions.org) bulk data (free, non-commercial use)

-To reproduce:
-1. Download the "targets simple" CSV from `https://www.opensanctions.org/datasets/default/`
-2. Place it at `data/targets.simple.csv`
-3. Run `notebook.ipynb` top to bottom

-## Setup

-\`\`\`bash
-python3 -m venv venv
-source venv/bin/activate
-pip install openai python-dotenv numpy pydantic
-\`\`\`

-Create a `.env` file with:
-\`\`\`
-OPENAI_API_KEY=your-key-here
-\`\`\`

 ## Example output